- Sci-fi comic about ancient things people find in melting icebergs

 The women fell silent at once, just like little kids hushed by an adult.
 Now they were waiting for her as well, a curiosity, a living miracle: the woman that fought in a war.
 And wondered: what was she like?

-“You know, this man is waiting for his daughter,” a hushed whisper crawled through the crowd, waking it up, drawing people together, their apathy shaken off, their hearts filling with hope again.
+“You know, this man is waiting for his daughter,” a hushed whisper crawled through the crowd, waking it up, drawing people together, their apathy shaken off, their hearts filled with hope again.
 Perplexed, intrigued, curious, women with ugly hats and tattered umbrellas and men, their cigarettes forgotten, now waited for her as well...

 So they all did.
 They waited for their boys and men… and for her.
 They waited for her too…